sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 The current QNICE design allows combinatorial reads from both the register file and from memory.
 Here memory read is synchronous to the falling clock edge, so appears combinatorial from the CPU's perspective.
-We will probably later on introduce flip-flops when reading from register file and/or memory, in order to reduce the long combinatorial paths and thereby increase the clock frequency.
+We will probably later on insert flip-flops when reading from register file and/or memory, in order to reduce the long combinatorial paths and thereby increase the clock frequency.
 However, in order to keep the design as simple as possible, this is deferred to later.